-iii) Technology, if any, imported during the last three years reckoned from the beginning of the financial year: The Company did not import any technology.
+Technology, if any, imported during the last three years reckoned from the beginning of the financial year: The Company did not import any technology.

-1.3 Foreign exchange earnings and outgo
+1.3.
+Foreign exchange earnings and outgo

-1.3.1 Export sales: activities, development initiatives and future plan
+1.3.1.
+Export sales: activities, development initiatives and future plan

-The Company has started exploring the export market and sold its products in 18 countries.
-Sales outside India\ increased by 28% from ₹ 1,675.67 lakhs from ₹ 2,146.97 lakhs of the previous year, mainly due to the Ambernath facility.
+Sales outside India\ decreased by 51% from ₹2,146.97 lakhs to ₹1,057.13 lakhs.
 The Company is taking further steps to strengthen its international marketing network.

-\Free On Board (FOB) values
+\Free On Board (FOB) value